liamwalsh1980/Milestone-Project-4/TESTING.md

 ## W3C Markup Validation Service

-I used W3 validator to check the html templates for this project.
+I used <a href="https://validator.w3.org/" target="_blank"> W3 validator</a> to check the html templates for this project.
 All Errors found were based on rendering added and the base template holding the boilerplate.

 Errors found: -
 - Non-space characters found without seeing a doctype first.
 Expected DOCTYPE html.